irbull/toro/src/content/blog/2026/software-architecture/software-architecture.md

 description: "Software architecture principles like low coupling, high cohesion, and minimal side effects matter more than ever when AI agents are the ones navigating your codebase."
 ---

-Twenty years ago, I wrote a master's thesis about navigating software architectures.
+Over twenty years ago, I wrote a master's thesis about navigating software architectures.
 The central problem was simple: large codebases are hard to understand.
 New developers joining a project face a daunting ramp-up period.
 The relationships between modules, the hidden dependencies, the unwritten conventions... all of it lives in the heads of the people who built the system.
 I built tools using [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) to query codebases, extract their structure, and help people reason about the architecture without holding the entire thing in their heads.

 Two decades later, we're facing the exact same problem, except now the "new developer" joining your codebase every morning is an AI agent.
 And it has no memory.
 Every session starts from zero.